Last Updated as of April 30, 2019

-It isn't shocking, with a brand new iPhone Xs Max costing over $1,100, to hear that people are reverting to purchasing older iPhone's from third party applications such as OfferUp, LetGo, Craigslist, 5Mile, Facebook marketplace, and other similar applications.
+It isn't shocking, with a brand new iPhone Xs Max costing over $1,100, to hear that people are reverting to purchasing second hand iPhone's from third party applications such as OfferUp, LetGo, Craigslist, 5Mile, Facebook Marketplace, or any other similar applications.

 These third party applications have made it extremely easy to buy, sell, or even give away used belongings.
-As a result a large number of individuals in the Unites States have used these applications to earn some extra cash.
-But of course these applications come with some risk especially when purchasing a used iPhone X.
+As a result a large number of individuals in the United States have used these applications to earn some extra cash.
+But of course these applications come with some risk especially when purchasing a used second hand iPhone.

 For this article we want to focus in helping people minimize that risk and provide a safe and secure way to purchase a used iPhone.